An arbitral award by an emergency arbitrator seated in Singapore is enforceable in Singapore. The law is clear about that.

 Foreign Award

-In other words, this section tells us our Foreign Interim Measure is enforceable in Singapore if the measure is a foreign award within the meaning of section 29(1) IAA.
+In other words, this section tells us that our Foreign Interim Measure is enforceable in Singapore if the measure is a foreign award within the meaning of section 29(1) IAA.

-So what’s a foreign award?
+So what is a foreign award?

 Section 27(1) IAA defines foreign award as an arbitral award made in pursuance of an arbitration agreement in the territory of a Convention country other than Singapore.

 The same provision tells us what Convention means.
-It is, of course, the Convention on the Recognition and Enforcement of Foreign Arbitral Awards adopted in 1958 by the United Nations Conference on International Commercial Arbitration at its twenty-fourth meeting (New York Convention).
+It is, of course, the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, adopted in 1958 by the United Nations Conference on International Commercial Arbitration at its twenty-fourth meeting (New York Convention).

 Arbitral Award